eclipse-edc/Connector/docs/developer/architecture/ids-dataspace-protocol/ids-endpoints-services-architecture.md

-# IDS Dataspace Protocol Endpoints and Services Architecture
+# Dataspace Protocol Endpoints and Services Architecture

-IDS Dataspace Protocol requires all protocol message types to be serialized as JSON-LD.
+The Dataspace Protocol requires all protocol message types to be serialized as JSON-LD.
 The IDS REST binding specifications further define how those serialized message types are bound to endpoints over HTTPS.
 Controller endpoints will be added to the EDC that support marshalling and unmarshalling JSON-LD messages as specified in [JSON-LD Processing Architecture document](./json-ld-processing-architecture.md)